typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 cancellation in the next section.

 ### Dealing with cancellation
-Cancellation is a cats-effect feature, powerful but non trivial.
+Cancellation is a powerful but non trivial cats-effect feature.
 In cats-effect, some `IO` instances can be cancelable, meaning that their evaluation will be aborted.
 If the programmer is careful, an alternative `IO` task will be run under cancellation, for example to deal with potential cleaning up activities.